CMichael82/unit-4-game/README.md

 *	Each time the game restarts, the crystal values change.

 ### Technologies Used:
-HTML, CSS, JavaScript, and JQuery
+HTML, CSS, Bootstrap, JavaScript, and JQuery

 ### Built Using:
 Visual Code